 How Much Does Breast Augmentation Cost in the Washington, DC, Metro Area?

 The cost for breast augmentation generally ranges from $5,925 to $8,000, depending on an individual patient’s goals and needs with surgery.
 At Center for Plastic Surgery in Chevy Chase and Annandale, silicone gel implants cost a little more than saline, and some patients may have requirements that change the cost slightly.

 ‘Staff was very attentive and thorough with making sure my choices would result in the best outcome for me.
 I received amazing after-care following the procedure and made to feel extremely at ease.
 Very happy with the results.”

 Breast augmentation patient on RealPatientRatings.com

 Candidates for breast augmentation are typically women who wish to change the shape or size of their natural breasts using breast implants.
 Some women require a breast augmentation with lift to address sagging while adding volume.
 Candidates should be in good overall health and have realistic expectations of the outcome.
 The best way to determine whether breast augmentation is right for you is to work closely with an experienced surgeon to discuss your options that will best suit your needs.

 “Everyone was so attentive and answered all my questions.
 I am so happy with my breast augmentation and have suggested Center for Plastic Surgery to others.”

 What Happens During Breast Augmentation Surgery?

-Before you can undergo surgery, we ask that you schedule your breast augmentation consultation at our office in Chevy Chase, Maryland, or Annandale, Northern Virginia.
-If you are over the age of 40 we require you to have a mammogram before your surgery.
+Before undergoing surgery, we ask that you schedule your breast augmentation consultation at our office in Chevy Chase, Maryland, or Annandale, Northern Virginia.
+If you are over the age of 40, we require you to have a mammogram before your surgery.
 Once complete, one of our doctors will work with you to find a treatment plan that is best for you.
 Some surgical options include:

 Breast Implant Placement